stefanbemelmans/advanced-react-component-practice/README.md

 ### Use Props
 * TaskItem should use the task prop to populate the task name and the date
 * TransactionRow should use the order prop to populate the `<td>` s
-* MessagePreview should use the message prop to populate the
+* MessagePreview should use the message prop to populate the name, date and message text

 ### Mapping
 * TasksPanel - map the array of "tasks" into array of TaskItem's.
 Pass one task into TaskItem